Distortion Bounds for Source Broadcast Problems: Wyner-Ziv Source Broadcast: Source Broadcast with Side Information

-Besides, we also consider the communication system with bandwidth mismatch, whereby $m$ samples of a DMS are transmitted through $n$ uses of a DM-BC with $l$ samples of side information available at each decoder.
-For simplicity, we let $m=l$, and for this case, bandwidth mismatch factor is defined as $b=\frac{n}{m}$.
+Besides, we also consider the bandwidth mismatch case, whereby $m$ samples of a DMS are transmitted through $n$ uses of a DM-BC with $l$ samples of side information available at each decoder.
+For simplicity, we assume $m=l$.
+For this case, the bandwidth mismatch factor is defined as $b=\frac{n}{m}$.